ekfriis/resume/resume.md

 - Worked with NLU researchers to enable experimentation within a principled platform, and a path to bring winning ideas into production without creating tech debt.
 - Infrastructure tech lead on efforts to leverage LLMs to improve Assistant.
 Successfully shifted entire Assistant organization strategy and roadmap to enable LLMs to interface with existing APIs to cut months off the launch timeline.
 - As TL and interim manager, I built a happy, chill culture of excellence and developed successful ICs.
 75% of the ICs on my teams have been promoted thus far for work I supervised, and only two team members have departed in the last 10 years.
-- Business impact: simplification and consolidation have driven CSAT and latency wins across many features, Assistant is a cornerstone of new Google hardware launches, and semantic APIs are enabling new LLM integrations.
+- Business impact: simplification and consolidation have driven CSAT and latency wins across many features, Assistant is a cornerstone of new Google hardware launches, and semantic APIs are enabling new LLM integrations via RAG and tool use.

 #### Google Insights Finder <span class="small-text">(2013-2020)</span>